iralvin/iralvin/README.md

 ### Hi there 👋

-I am a pharmacist-turned-software engineer having just completed a 10-month full stack web developer bootcamp and am seeking career opportunities.
-I have developed several web apps using ReactJS & NodeJS and several Android apps that have been released on the Google Play Store.
-Additionally, I co-developed an original 8-player game for Windows OS.
-Confident in MERN stack and other languages such as Java and C#.
+I am a pharmacist-turned-software engineer seeking new career opportunities.
+Confident in Javascript, ReactJS, Typescript, NodeJS, PostgreSQL and other languages such as Java and C#.
+I am a self-starter who enjoys learning and utilizing new technologies & libraries.
+Currently working as a junior software developer at Expression Networks developing the NETCCN platform.

 <!--
 **iralvin/iralvin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.